Skip to Main Content

 Bottom line

 The best short-term business loans can help your business seize growth opportunities or weather challenges.
-But these financing options have higher rates and shorter repayment periods than other loan types.
+But this financing option has benefits and drawbacks, such as higher rates and shorter repayment periods than other loan types.
 Make sure this is the right type of loan for you before you apply.

 Frequently asked questions